Maria Alyokhina: In exile

-After fleeing Russia, Alyokhina and the other members of Pussy Riot conducted a tour across Europe to raise money for the victims of the 2022 Russian invasion of Ukraine.
+After fleeing Russia, Alyokhina and the other members of Pussy Riot conducted a tour across Europe, starting in May 2022, to raise money for the victims of the 2022 Russian invasion of Ukraine.

 Personal life

 Alyokhina has one son named Filip, born in 2008, with Nikita Demidov.

-In 2012, Alyokhina stated that she considered herself Christian, but is critical of the Russian Orthodox Church for the harsh response to Pussy Riot's Cathedral of Christ the Saviour performance.
+In 2012, Alyokhina stated that she considered herself Christian, but was critical of the Russian Orthodox Church for its harsh response to Pussy Riot's Cathedral of Christ the Saviour performance.

-Since 2016 until at least November 2019 she was in a relationship with formerly ultra-right Orthodox activist Dmitry Enteo.
+From 2016 until at least November 2019 she was in a relationship with formerly ultra-right Orthodox activist Dmitry Enteo.

-Since at least early 2021 and as of November 2023, she is in a relationship with fellow Pussy Riot member, Lucy Shtein, who fled Russia in the same way a month after she had done in 2022.
+From at least early 2021 and as of November 2023, she was in a relationship with fellow Pussy Riot member, Lucy Shtein, who fled Russia in the same way a month after she had done in 2022.
 In May 2023, Shtein and Alyokhina were proposed for Icelandic citizenship by the Alþingi Committee on General and Educational Affairs.